 - Approve the recruitment of consultants or establish expert committees on issues related to science, law, intellectual property, ethics, funding, communications, etc

-Members are individuals with expertise in areas related to the key aspects of ICGC-ARGO (e.g., cancer genomics, science funding, bioinformatics, public involvement and biomedical ethics and law.)
-There will be approximately 10-15 members, with terms in office of three years with the possibility of one renewal, if desired and agreed.
+Members are nominated by ICGC ARGO member programs by jurisdiction and consist of individuals who possess expertise in areas related to the key aspects of ICGC ARGO.
+The Executive Board will have suitable jurisdictional representation relative to the composition of the ICGC, with approximately 10-15 members and terms in office of three years with the possibility of one renewal, if desired and agreed.
 A quorum of at least six people will be required to approve any decisions.
 The Board Chair is responsible for managing the board activities and liaising with the Management Committee.
 The Executive Director of the Management Committee will attend meetings as an ad-hoc member but without voting privileges.
-The Executive Board will meet yearly at each annual scientific workshop.
+The Board will meet yearly at each annual scientific workshop.

 Independent Advisory Committee

-The Independent Advisory Committee (IAC) provides independent advice to ICGC-ARGO on issues of a scientific or clinical nature, including those related to samples, consent, ethics, quality standards, evolving technologies.
+The Independent Advisory Committee (IAC) provides independent advice to ICGC ARGO on issues of a scientific or clinical nature, including those related to samples, ethics, quality standards or evolving technologies.
 The IAC responds to requests from the Management Committee or the Executive Board to review and comment on reports on policies and processes.
-It can also request that the Management Team research specific issues that the IAC feel could have an impact on ICGC-ARGO (e.g., potential changes in legislation or new technologies.)
+It can also request that the Management Team research specific issues that the IAC feel could have an impact on ICGC ARGO (e.g., potential changes in legislation or new technologies.)

-Members are nominated by the Management Committee and approved by the Executive Board.
-Members have expertise in areas relevant to the goals of ICGC ARGO (e.g., clinical genomics, bioinformatics, public involvement and biomedical ethics and law.)
+Members are nominated by the Management Team and approved by the Executive Board.
+Members have expertise in areas relevant to the goals of ICGC ARGO (e.g., clinical genomics, bioinformatics, patient advocacy and biomedical ethics and law.)
 The IAC numbers approximately 7-9 people; membership is for a three-year term with the possibility of one renewal if desired and agreed.
-Meetings are scheduled twice yearly to a set agenda.
+Meetings are scheduled three times per year to a set agenda.
 Should a member miss three or more meetings in a row they will be deemed to have resigned from the committee.
 This group meets through video conference facilities, e-mail and in face-to-face meetings.
 A quorum of six people is required in order to approve any decisions.
 The IAC reports to the Management Committee.
 The Chair of the IAC is invited to attend Executive Board meetings as an ad-hoc member without voting privileges.